bobpeers/Alteryx_SDK_Snowflake_Output_SemiStructured/README.md

 ## Advanced Options Include
 - Quote all fields (they will be case sensitive in Snowflake)
 - Suspend the warehouse immediately after running (this will cause Snowflake to wait until current operations are finished first)
-- Auto delete temporary files created by the connector (gzipped files only, not log files)

 ## Installation
 Download the yxi file and double click to install in Alteryx.